at-ajay/AJNews/README.md

 Discover information quickly and efficiently with the intuitive search functionality.

-This app uses a news api from https://newsapi.org/ to test the application get your API key and add it in the local.properties file with key "API_KEY"
+This app uses a news api from https://newsapi.org/ to test the application get your API key and add it in the local.properties file with key "API_KEY".
+Please note that the local.properties file will not be available while cloning the repo.